4gh9/Bang-Script-Gui/README.md

   ## Usage

-You can use the DexHub Script with this handy Loadstring.
+You can use the Bang Script Gui with this handy Loadstring.
 ```
 loadstring(game:HttpGet('https://raw.githubusercontent.com/4gh9/Bang-Script-Gui/main/bang%20gui.lua'))()
 ```